mongodb-js/compass/packages/bson-transpilers/CONTRIBUTING.md

-# Contributing to bson-transpilers
+# Contributing to @cloud-mongodb-js/bson-transpilers

 ## Setting up your environment
-The `bson-transpilers` package uses [ANTLR4](https://github.com/antlr/antlr4/blob/master/doc/javascript-target.md) to create a parse tree.
+The `@cloud-mongodb-js/bson-transpilers` package uses [ANTLR4](https://github.com/antlr/antlr4/blob/master/doc/javascript-target.md)
+to create a parse tree.
 As `ANTLR` is written in Java, you will need to set up a few tools before being able to compile this locally.